tievongsakorn/tuner/README.md

+#THIS Project is create by AI For my Coding education perpose : Vongsakorntie

 # Guitar Tuner Web Application

 A simple, accurate guitar tuner built with vanilla JavaScript using the Web Audio API.
 This tuner provides real-time pitch detection and visual feedback for tuning your guitar.